zipi/rrr/README.md

 ### How to Get It Running

 You've got to have Docker running on your computer, but that's the only prerequisite, and that's a big reason why I'm all "use Docker for everything", just install Docker and then run just about anything.
+Make sure you are able to run docker commands as a user.
+Usually that's just add your user to the docker group.

 Clone or copy this rrr project directory into your normal directory for work, but give it the name of the project you want to build.
 Run a terminal window and change directory into this new project directory.